 “I want to be like her when I am old.”

 “Me too,” I thought.
 Who wouldn’t?
-How could one care to be so well dressed even at eighty something?
-I didn’t intend to be offensive, if that thought is offensive in anyway.
-I was just shocked because I am twenty four and I have given up on life already.
+How could one care to be so well dressed even at eighty?
+I didn’t intend to be offensive if that thought is offensive in any way.
+I was just shocked because I am twenty-four and I have given up on life already.
 I don’t even bother to comb my hair sometimes.
 I wear the same canvas every day.
 I wear the same jumper.
 I wear the same jacket.
 I don’t bother wearing contact lens, I prefer saving two minutes over doing nothing and looking weird in specs instead.
 This lady, on the other hand, was a model.
 How does she have so much life?
 Bottle green stylish hat, velvet dress, shiny pearls, red but not too loud lipstick, white gloves – Posh and graceful – this is what I would like to be.
 How do I end up being messy and loud instead?

 Later, we started coming across even more fashionably dressed people.
-Despite expensive looking silk gowns and gloves, crisp and handsome tuxedos, no one could be compared to the old lady we had just seen though.
+Silk gowns and gloves.
+Crisp and handsome tuxedos.
 The shiny sparkly queue of glamorous rich people was boisterous and long.
 Everyone seemed happy.
 Why wouldn’t they be?
 They were going to watch Star Wars with people who had starred in that movie themselves.

 Lee was brimming with excitement.
 We walked till the very end of the queue, at the entrance of the Royal Theater.
 Actors were stepping out of the Limousine, posing in front of the camera, stopping by to say a word or few to the anchor, waving to the crowd, signing some autographs, smiling at the camera again and then going inside the theater.

 We could have tried asking for an autograph or a selfie too, but we were on the sadder side of the barricade.
-The side that you don’t have to pay truck load of money for.
+The free side.
 I stared at the huge LED screen while Lee tried clicking some photos by going closer to the barricade hoping for better angles and views.

 Star War premier, who would have thought?